tindandelion/carnd-extended-kalman-filter-p6/README.md

 `LaserMeasuremenentModel` implements the update step of a regular Kalman filter, using lidar measurements *(p<sub>x</sub>, p<sub>y</sub>)* as input.

-`RadarMeasurementModel` is responsible for processing the radar input in polar coordinates *(ρ, φ, ρ')*.
-The specifics of the radar measurements are that the function that relates measured values and the vehicle state is non-linear, so the regular Kalman filter is not applicable.
+`RadarMeasurementModel` is responsible for processing radar input in polar coordinates *(ρ, φ, ρ')*.
+The specifics of radar measurements are that the function that relates measured values and the vehicle state is non-linear, so the regular Kalman filter is not applicable.
 To process the input, `RadarMeasurementModel` implements the Extended Kalman filter update.
 It uses